Jessie Chung: 2025 - present: My Style, Dekati and Six Feet Deep

-In early 2025, Chung released two studio albums: her twelfth Chinese album *Saya adalah Saya* (Chinese: 《我就是我》), and her first Malay-language album *Dekati*, both through Future Global Entertainment Australia.
+In early 2025, Chung released two studio albums: her twelfth Chinese album *My Style* (Chinese: 《我就是我》), and her first Malay-language album *Dekati*, both through Future Global Entertainment Australia.
 She also released the bilingual single "Tak Terpisah", a duet with iconic Malaysian singer Fauziah Latiff, which accumulated significant regional streams and media attention.

-Chung launched her *My Style World Tour* on **27 May 2025** at the Arena of Stars, Genting Highlands, Malaysia The concert ran for approximately three hours, featuring a 30-piece band, three languages (Mandarin, English, and Malay), and produced “non‑stop energy” according to the staging team.
+Chung launched her *My Style World Tour* on 27 May 2025 at the Arena of Stars, Genting Highlands, Malaysia.
+The concert ran for approximately three hours, featuring a 30-piece band, three languages (Mandarin, English, and Malay), and produced "non‑stop energy" according to the staging team.

 In mid‑2025, Chung released the English-language EP *Six Feet Deep*, which contains four tracks and was released on Apple Music/streaming platforms.
 The title track received radio airplay across Asian stations including Asian Hitz Radio China.

 Marriage

 On 12 November 2005, Chung was married to Joshua Beh at the Riverside Majestic Hotel in Kuching.
-Their marriage is not supported or recognized under Malaysia's law and they never received their marriage certificates from the government due to the fact that she was a male(transgender) and married to a male.
+Their marriage is not supported or recognized under Malaysia's law and they never received their marriage certificates from the government due to the fact that she was a male (transgender) and married to a male.
 They have stated that the situation is understandable under the Malaysian constitution that forbids same sex marriage.
 On 7 May 2017, at the press conference for the release of Be Strong, Chung's artist manager brought her and Joshua their Australian permanent residence certificate and stated that Chung and her husband will soon legally register their marriage in Australia and hold a wedding once again at Gold Coast.